Mike Bloomberg has withdrawn his candidacy.

 - He supported the 2003 U.S. invasion of Iraq, framing it as a response to the 9/11 attacks.
 He later grew critical of the war, though he consistently opposed congressional attempts to put a timetable on the withdrawal of U.S. forces.

-Bloomberg’s brief comments on North Korea have focused on the need for strong U.S. alliances, which he says Trump has weakened.
+Bloomberg pledges to pursue “quiet, sustained, and firm diplomacy” with North Korea to achieve the country’s total denuclearization.
+He focuses on the need for strong U.S. alliances, which he says Trump has weakened.

 - He says that dealing with a “rogue state” such as North Korea requires close relationships with other countries in the region, and that Trump has undermined U.S. alliances.